austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - name: (required) First and last name of the author of the testimonial.
 - title: (required) Professional title of the author of the testimonial.
 - message: (required) The testimonial itself.

+#### Testimonials - Methods and Routing

+The methods and routing for the contact section of the API is as follows:

+- GET / - list all contacts
+- GET /:contactId - read a contact by ID
+- PUT /:contactId - update a contact's information
+- POST / - create a new contact form submission
+- DELETE /:contactId - delete a contact

 ### Newsletter Submissions